c4s4/gobinsec/README.md

 This tool parses Go binary dependencies and calls [NVD database](https://nvd.nist.gov/) to produce a vulnerability report.
 Binaries must have been built with module support to be analyzed with Gobinsec.

+> This product uses data from the NVD API but is not endorsed or certified by the NVD.

 ## Table of Contents

 1. [Installation](#installation)